 The request for a Letter of No Objection also must be accompanied by:

-- the DOB Plan/Work Approval Application that has been
+- a copy of the alteration application (PW-1) – the DOB Plan/Work Approval Application that has been submitted to DOB;

 In addition, the Plan/Work Approval Application filed with DOB must indicate that the work proposed requires "no change in use, egress or occupancy."